shawshanck/NGinX-Proxy-Manager/README.md

 <br>
 </p>

-With this script, you can automatically install NGinX Proxy Manager on Docker.
+<p align="center">With this script, you can automatically install NGinX Proxy Manager on Docker.</p>

 >**Note**: Without Docker and Docker-Compose it fails.
 [First install Docker and Docker-Compose from here](https://github.com/shawshanck/Docker-and-Docker-Compose).